 Figure 1: youths in Singapore arrested for crime

 It is also important to highlight that most youth in South Africa engage in these crimes due to the loss of parents, mostly both parents, to Aids and HIV, hence without a father figure, they tend to be led astray.
-Though juvenile crime rates are rising, National Youth Commission director for policy development, Tembinkosi Ngcobo, said it appeared that high commission’s programmes could not adequately deal with the causes of juvenile crime:
+Though juvenile crime rates are rising, National Youth Commission director for policy development, Tembinkosi Ngcobo, said it appeared that high commission’s programmes could not adequately deal with the causes of juvenile crime: "The rate of increase in unemployment and high fatality rates among breadwinners as a result of Aids in some parts of KwaZulu-Natal [where the juvenile incarceration rate is the highest have led to more youths starting to fend for themselves."

 In contrast, Singapore has relatively high success rates with its solutions in dealing with youth crimes e.g. the Anti-Drug Ambassador Scheme (2005), DanceWorks!(1998).
 Nonetheless, it is not to say that no efforts were made to discourage youth crimes in South Africa.
 Youth Crime Watch (YCW) of South Africa has used sports strategy to instil a sense of morality into youths, and thus to turn them away from crimes.
 Sports provide leadership opportunities that enhance the establishment of sound communities, societies and families.
 It can be utilized as a means to fight boredom among the youth, resulting in a decreased rate of crime, aggressiveness and social disorders.